 Most states have sweepstakes laws on their books.
 These allow companies to give away prizes for (usually free to enter or with purchase) contests.

-LuckyLand and Chumba have adopted these laws to offer casino games using a virtual currency called “sweeps cash.”
+LuckyLand and Chumba have adopted these laws to offer casino games using a virtual currency called “Sweeps Coins.”

-You can get it free sweeps cash in several ways, including mail-in offers and social media contests.
-You can also get free sweeps as a “gift” when you buy “gold coins” (which are for fun play only).
-If you win with sweeps cash, you can legally swap it for dollars and cash it out to your bank account.
+You can get it free Sweeps Coins in several ways, including mail-in offers and social media contests.
+You can also get free Sweeps as a “gift” when you buy “Gold Coins” (which are for fun play only).
+If you win with Sweeps Coins, you can legally swap it for dollars and cash it out to your bank account.

 Essentially, every time you play, you’ll be entering a super-short sweepstakes contest.
 While you are playing the games, they don’t feel any different from slots or table games.

 You can check out sweepstakes casinos for free by getting free Sweeps Coins.
 You can use this to enjoy the games and, who knows, maybe win a jackpot.